How to use navigation menus in WordPress

 Selecting a menu location

 Now that you have your menu configured exactly how you want, it's time to add it to your site!
-If you are using a 17th Avenue theme, you will have two menu locations, Primary Navigation and Secondary Navigation.
+If you are using a 17th Avenue theme, you will typically have two menu locations, Primary Navigation and Secondary Navigation.
 You must choose one of these before your menu will display anywhere on your site.

 The specific location of these menu locations will vary from theme to theme.
-In most of our themes, the Primary Navigation Menu will display below the header area and the Secondary Navigation Menu will display above the header.
+Typically, the Primary Navigation Menu will display below the header area and the Secondary Navigation Menu will display above the header.
 But in some themes, it may be different.
-You can check the Theme Documentation for your theme to find out exactly where the menu locations are, or just choose one location and see for yourself where the menu appears on your site.
+You can refer to the Theme Documentation for your theme to find out exactly where the menu locations are, or just choose one location and see for yourself where the menu appears on your site.
 You can easily come back and change the location if you aren't happy with it!

 Adding your menu to your site

 Congrats!
 Now that you have created a menu, added your pages/categories, and selected a menu location, it's time to publish your menu.
 Click Save Menu on the right.
 After you've saved, your menu will appear on your site.

 You can have as many menus on your site as you need.
-A few of our themes utilize both the Primary and Secondary navigation menus at once, such as Amelia.
+A few of our themes utilize both the Primary and Secondary navigation menus at once, such as the Amelia theme.

 Additional menu tips & tricks